wilseypa/warped2-models/models/wildfire/README.md

 below a burnout threshold.

-##Configuration :
+## Configuration : ##

 User can adjust the following parameters:

     1. Wildfire susceptibility map (Default: "test_vegetation_map.ppm")
-        note: This input picture must be a P6 ppm file.
+       Note: This input picture must be a P6 PPM Binary file.

     2. Heat rate, amount of heat that an LP increases every timestamp in its "Growth" state (Default: 15)

     3. Radiation fraction, the percentage of an LP's heat content that is released every five timestamps during the "Decay" state (Default: 0.05)

     4. Burnout threshold, the threshold of heat that a burning LP must reach in order to be considered "Burnt out" (Default: 20)

-    5. Fire origin x, the x cooridinate of the start of the fire (Default: 260)
+    5. Fire origin x, the x cooridinate of the start of the fire (Default: 700)

-    6. Fire origin y, the y cooridinate of the start of the fire (Default: 260)
+    6. Fire origin y, the y cooridinate of the start of the fire (Default: 600)

-##References :
+## References : ##

 [1] Scott, Joe H. 2012.
 Introduction to Wildfire Behavior Modeling.
 National Interagency Fuels, Fire, & Vegetation Technology Transfer.
 Available: www.niftt.gov.